-Editor’s Note: Excerpted, in shortened form, from Dr. Brown’s recent book 60 Questions Christians Ask About Jewish Beliefs and Practices.
+Editor’s Note: Excerpted, in shortened form, from Dr. Brown’s book 60 Questions Christians Ask About Jewish Beliefs and Practices.

 Why have Jewish people been so hated and persecuted through the centuries?